johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

-- **New feature available in Microsoft Edge for Business.**  Announcing the launch of Edge for Business security connectors.
+- **New feature available in Microsoft Edge for Business.**  Announcing the launch of Microsoft Edge for Business security connectors.
 Microsoft Edge for Business offers seamless, native integration with existing security solutions through Edge for Business connectors, enhancing device trust, reporting and data loss prevention capabilities.
 Admins can easily deploy, configure, and manage connectors through the Edge management service.
 Edge for Business supports a wide range of security providers, offering key controls and capabilities familiar to Admins.
 For more information, see [Connectors Overview | Microsoft Learn.](/deployedge/microsoft-edge-connectors-overview)

 - **Higher coverage of Digital Signature Verification in PDF.**  Microsoft Edge now provides broader support for verifying digital signatures within PDFs, ensuring higher coverage and accuracy.
 This improvement helps users confirm the authenticity and integrity of their documents more reliably, enhancing security and compliance for enterprise environments.
 This change is available in the new Microsoft Edge built-in PDF reader powered by Adobe Acrobat.